COVID Vaccinations Get Slow Start for Youngest Texans

 A study from London’s Great Ormond Street Hospital found those long-term symptoms could impact as many as one in seven kids who’ve contracted the virus.

-Hotez also blames low vaccination rates on anti-vaccine messaging and a lack of advocation from public health leaders for pediatric vaccinations.
+Hotez also blamed low vaccination rates on anti-vaccine messaging and a lack of advocation from public health leaders for pediatric vaccinations.

 “The most important is to recognize that, even among kids, COVID-19 is a significant problem both in terms of hospitalizations, severe illness, deaths, and long COVID.
 So, I think that's the major message to strike home.
 But also, by vaccinating our kids, we can ensure that they stay in school.
 They're not losing time because of COVID illness,” said Hotez.